mengxiaokun/Elastos.ORG.Wallet.Browser.Android/docs/api_guide.rst

         "amount": 10000,
         "toAddress": "EeDUy6TmGSFfVxXVzMpVkxLhqwCqujE1WL",
         "memo": "xxx",
-        "info": "sss",
+        "info": "sss"
       }

-      #amount: [required] transfer amount
+      #amount: [required] transfer amount. units is sela, 1 ela = 100000000 sela.
       #toAddress: [required] transfer to
-      #memo: [optional] note which should save on chain.
+      #memo: [optional] note which should save on id-chain.
       #info: [optional] note which is saved in local.

    **Example response**: